cmsc426/cmsc426.github.io/sfm.md

 where $$V_{ij}$$ is the visibility matrix.
 (_Don't scratch your head yet!_)

  Visibility matrix signifies the relationship between the camera and a point. $$V_{ij}$$ is one if $$j^{th}$$ point is visible from the $$i^{th}$$ camera and zero otherwise.
 One can use a nonlinear optimization toolbox such as `fminunc` or `lsqnonlin` in MATLAB but is extremely slow as the number of parameters are large.
 The <i>Sparse Bundle Adjustment</i> toolbox is designed to solve such optimization problem by exploiting sparsity of visibility matrix, $$V$$.

+Clearly, solving such a method to compute the structure from motion is complex and slow _(can take a couple of hours for only 8-10 images)_.
+The above steps collectively is the traditional way of solving the problem of SfM.
+However, due to recent advances in graph optimization for visual systems, we can solve the same problem in real time.

 Let's see the entire Structure from Motion problem once again: (ADD THE DIAGRAM)

-The above sequence forms the traditional way of solving the problem of SfM. *But we have something much better in mind for you!*
+CAPTION: Solving SfM using the traditional method

+(Add GTSAM Diagram): CAPTION Solving SfM using the modern approach

 <a href="https://cmsc426.github.io/gtsam/"><b>Click here for <u>Part II: The Modern Approach</u></b></a>